Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 The Chancellor also increased the annual investment limit for knowledge-intensive companies receiving investments under the EIS and from VCTs to £10 million from the current limit of £5 million.
 The lifetime limit remains at £20 million.
 There were also some changes extending the company age limit when knowledge-intensive companies can begin to attract funds.

-These changes took effect for investments on and after 6 April 2018 and are subject to the normal state aid rules.
-These new measures are beginning to drive greater private investment into knowledge-intensive companies across the country.
+These changes took effect for investments on and after 6 April 2018.
+They are subject to the normal state aid rules.
+Consequently, these new measures are beginning to drive greater private investment into knowledge-intensive companies across the country.

-The review also commented that some of the asset-backed EIS investments being made were not in the spirit of what the government intended when these rules were launched, and Finance Act 2018 introduced a new Risk to Capital test.
+The review also commented that some of the asset-backed EIS investments were not in the spirit of the rules.
+As such, the Finance Act 2018 introduced a new Risk to Capital test.